sylviah23/Chess/README.md

 # CS3110 Final Project

+This is a terminal based Chess game written in OCAML that recognizes legal chess moves, includes color customization, and features a scoring system.
 Please read INSTALL.txt for installation and usage instructions.

 Group Members:
 - Owen Chen (ojc7)